-I earned a B.A. in International Studies and B.S. in Secondary Education (Social Studies) at Taylor University in Upland, Indiana.
+I earned a B.A. in International Studies and B.S. in Secondary Education, Social Studies at Taylor University in Upland, Indiana.
 After teaching high school and working in curriculum development, I’ve spent over 11 years supporting others to use and integrate technology while facilitating after school and youth development programs.
-Technology has always peaked my curiosity, and I enjoy learning about new innovations; I love using simple “machines” and applying tech concepts in new ways to help others.
+Technology has always peaked my curiosity and I enjoy learning about new innovations; I love using simple “machines” and applying tech concepts in new ways to empower others.
 I’ve always been something of a tinkerer and a maker, and I thrive on being challenged, being creative, and solving problems!

 As a military spouse, I often discover new places to call home and new opportunities to integrate technology into my work.
 I value being a lifelong learner and I think of it as “hiking the learning trail.”
 I believe learning and adapting to change allows me to expand my perspective and to learn from others.
 I created this site when I began graduate school at the University of Alaska Southeast; as a Learning Design & Technology Master’s candidate in the School of Education, I’ve been able to capture my learning in an entirely new way through this blog!
 By connecting with others and mapping my learning trail, I’ve added a new aspect of my personal development and professional practice that I only hope will inspire others to do the same!

 Mia Kuartei @rockislandgirl8